RnDProjectsDeebul/PrabhudevPaper/Generative Dynamic Patch Attack/Evidential Uncertainty/readme.md

 # Generative Dynamic Patch Attack on Evidential Uncertainty trained model

-This folder provides code to perform GDPA on evidential uncertainty trained model
+This folder provides code to perform GDPA on evidential uncertainty trained model.
+GDPA performed is based on [paper: Generative Dynamic Patch Attack](https://arxiv.org/pdf/2111.04266.pdf) and [base code](https://github.com/lxuniverse/gdpa)

 ### Folder and file descriptions
 * `Data folder - add training and validation dataset to this folder`
 * `Output folder - if you are using shell scripts to run the code then output files are generated in this folder`
-* `results folder - trained model in the format given by base paper is saved in this folder`
-* `saved_model folder - trained model in normal format is saved in this folder`
 * `data file - dataset is imported and pre-processed in this file`
-* `helpers file - helper methods are written in this file`
-* `losses file - different loss functions are defined in this file`
+* `gdpa file - main class and GDPA attack functions are defined in this file`
-* `train file - training method is defined in this file`
+* `models file - custom models are defined in this file`
-* `main file - main class is defined in this file`
+* `utils file - help methods are defined in this file`
-* `exp_train.sh - shell file to run the main function
+* `gdpa.sh - shell file to run the main function

 ### How to run
-* Shell file `exp_train.sh` can be used to run the code on the server
+* Shell file `gdpa.sh` can be used to run the code on the server

-* To run the code on the terminal: `python main.py --train --dropout --uncertainty --mse --epochs 50`
+* To run the code on the terminal:

+ `python gdpa.py --dataset vggface --data_path Data --vgg_model_path saving_normal_way_model_Face_data224.pt --epochs 50 --patch_size 23`

 * Some of the arguements which can be used are :

 ```
-python main.py [--h] [--train] [--epochs] [--dropout] [--uncertainty] [--mse] [--examples]
+python main.py [--dataset] [--data_path] [--vgg_model_path] [--epochs] [--patch_size] [--batch_size] [--device]

-  --h, --help       show this help message and exit

-  --train           to train the network
+  --dataset           name of the dataset used

+  --data_path         dataset path

-  --epochs EPOCHS   desired number of epochs
+  --epochs            desired number of epochs

-  --dropout         whether to use dropout or not

-  --uncertainty     to use uncertainty

-  --mse             to use mse uncertainty.
-Sets loss function to Expected Mean Square Error

-  --examples        to print example data
+  --patch_size        patch size with respect to dataset is entered here

+  --batch_size        batch size is defined here

+  --vgg_model_path    path to the trained model is given here

+  --device            cpu or gpu or other server where code is ran is mentioned here
 ```
 * output plots are generated in root folder